archo5/sgscript/readme.txt

 --- SGScript v0.8.5 ---

 usage:
-! only MinGW/make build path has been updated recently !
 - MinGW users:
 	* compile the makefile (add mode=release to get the release build)
 	* link against libsgscript.a from the lib/ directory (-lsgscript)
-- VC10/11 users:
-	* project file is in build/vc10/SGScript
+- VC10/11 users: project file is in build/vc10/SGScript
-- Code::Blocks users:
+- Code::Blocks users: project file is in build/codeblocks
-	* project file is in build/codeblocks
+- XCode users: project file is in build/xcode
 - include src/sgscript.h in your project and link with libsgscript.a

 sample code and documentation ... is in tests/ and docs/ directories